ec-europa/europa-component-library/docs/Migrating-v4.md

 #### Using SASS variables

-SASS variables are defined in the theme, in a file called `_variables.scss`.
+SASS variables are defined in the file `src/themes/[your_theme]/_variables.scss`.
 There are two theme available by default (EC and EU), which could act as example.

 You can edit them in your custom theme, and recompile ECL css by running the command `yarn dist` at the root of the project.
+The compiled files are available in `/dist/packages/[your_theme]`

 #### Using CSS variables

+[To be updated]

 Each component exposes a set of CSS variables.
 By default, these variables are filled by the value coming from the SASS variable.

-You can iverrive one or more CSS variable by calling a custom CSS anywhere after the ECL one.
+You can overrive one or more CSS variable by calling a custom CSS anywhere after the ECL one.

 Example: